 When the bath is secure it will no doubt need re-sealing.
 It rarely works for long to keep placing new sealant over the old.
 Strip off the old adhesive using a sealant remover.
 This comes in a tube, as does the sealant, and is applied by mastic gun.
 When you have removed the sealant, use a rag dipped in solvent thinners or white spirit to wipe all surfaces clean. (wear gloves for this operation and open the windows to allow the vapour to disperse) This will de-grease the top of the bath or shower tray and also the tiles.
 Leave to dry for a few hours and then apply a high modulas sealant.
 You can now be sure of good adhesion and hopefully a trouble free joint.

 You can also get specific sealant removing products that will also do the job.
 Your local DIY store should have these in stock.
 An example can be seen below

 It is also worth checking the grout to your tiles at this point.
 The smallest pinhole in the grout will suck water in behind the tiles, where it will filter through the adhesive and onto the floor below the bath.
 This kind of leak is not even visible until it has done a fair bit of damage.
 If you find any grout that is suspect, use a grout rake to rake off the top few mm.
 You can then mix and apply a new filling and be sure the joints are full.
 See our replacing grout project for grouting instructions.

-Take a look at our video section on tracing and finding leaks and watch the "bathroom repair" film on how to fix a bathtub/shower spout leak.
+Take a look at our video section on tracing and finding leaks and watch the bathroom repair film on how to fix a bathtub or shower spout leak.